-As a beginner or an expert in the social media game, you realize not every plan you drive will generate positive results or go ‘viral.’
+As a beginner or an expert in the social media game, you’ll realize not every plan you have will generate positive results or go ‘viral.’
 Why?
-Like any trade, dangers are lurking.
+Like in any trade, dangers are lurking.

 To help you ease through unforeseen dangers, we have highlighted six worst social media mistakes to avoid when implementing your social media strategy.

 By now, you know having a social media account on every platform is not a guarantee for success.
 Same as channeling all your marketing efforts through a single platform.
 Want to know why?